-In analyzing the potential impact of new or amended standards on consumers, particular consumers from alternative standard levels.
+In analyzing the potential impact of new or amended standards on consumers, DOE evaluates the impact on identifiable sub-groups of consumers that may be disproportionately affected by a national standard.
+DOE evaluates impacts on particular sub-groups of consumers primarily by analyzing the LCC impacts and PBP for those particular consumers from alternative standard levels.
 For both the NOPR and today's final rule, DOE analyzed the impacts of the considered standard levels on low-income consumers and senior citizens.
 DOE did not estimate the impacts for compact refrigeration products because the household sample sizes were not large enough to yield meaningful results.
 For further details on DOE's consumer sub-group analysis, see Chapter 11 in the final rule TSD.